IRF-U Space Plasma Physics

 - Reine Gill, research engineer -- flight s/w, s/c operations

-- Erik Johansson, PhD, research engineer -- Cassini and Rosetta data handling
+- Erik Johansson, PhD, research engineer -- data handling

-- Jan Karlsson, programmer -- computer system manager
+- Jan Karlsson, programmer -- data archiving and computer system manager

-- Thomas Nilsson, research engineer -- Swarm and MMS data handling
+- Thomas Nilsson, research engineer -- data handling

 - Daniel Pelikan, PhD, research engineer -- flight s/w